-The large majority of participants is of Italian nationality (85 percent and 84 percent for the time until the first quarter of 2016 and the second quarter of 2016, respectively).
-Note that - irrespective of citizenship - about 8 percent of overall participants are not resident in Trentino; this resembles a duplication from the first quarter of 2016 when less than 4 percent of participants were not resident in Trentino.
+percent both until the second quarter of 2016 and for the third quarter of 2016).
+Note that - irrespective of citizenship - about 6.1 percent of the participants are not resident in Trentino; this ratio is quite stable compared with the previous quarter when it was at 7.2 percent.

 Panel A of Figure 6 describes the educational attainment among participants who signed a mutual obligation agreement.
-Note that we lack information on highest educational attainment for around 18 percent for the period until the first quarter of 2016 and 19 percent for the second quarter of 2016.
+Note that we lack information on highest educational attainment for around 18 percent for the period until the second quarter of 2016 and 25 percent for the third quarter of 2016.
 It is hence important to note that the fractions displayed in Figure 6 are calculated excluding those observations with missing information on educational attainment.